nianweijie/nianweijie.github.io/_pages/about.md

 ## Teaching

 * CSE 419.
-Introduction to Algorithms (Fall 23, Spring 24)
+Introduction to Algorithms
 * CSE 619.
-Design and Analysis of Computer Algorithms (Fall 23, Spring 24)
+Design and Analysis of Computer Algorithms

 ## Services